 3) Basic needs:

-Flexibility – Employees will really appreciate a more flexible schedule when it comes to work – why not offer the chance to work from home or from a different location?
+Flexibility – Employees will appreciate a more flexible schedule when it comes to work – why not offer the chance to work from home or a different location?
 Or change the official working hours of the company and see what happens to productivity and workplace motivation?

 What else do you think are fundamentals in improving workplace productivity?
 Let us know on Twitter @UndercoverRec